seleniumbase/SeleniumBase/README.md

 SeleniumBase makes it easy to automate tedious business tasks. (*To learn about businesses using SeleniumBase, [Click Here](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/happy_customers.md).*)

 **Extensively tested and made with love:**<br />
-SeleniumBase was originally built for [testing HubSpot's platform](https://product.hubspot.com/blog/the-classic-qa-team-is-obsolete) and automating business activites.
-Then in 2014, SeleniumBase was open-sourced to benefit users everywhere.
-It has grown significantly since then.
-For more HubSpot open-source projects, check out [github.com/hubspot](https://github.com/hubspot).
+SeleniumBase was originally built for [testing HubSpot's platform](https://product.hubspot.com/blog/the-classic-qa-team-is-obsolete) and automating business processes.
+In 2014, SeleniumBase was open-sourced and spun off as its own independent entity to benefit users everywhere.

 **Contains lots of additional features:**<br />
 ([Read more about SeleniumBase features here](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/features_list.md))